 The PHC Alumni Association started the scholarship ($2,000) as a way to help students afford the cost of education at PHC.
 Scholarship recipients are chosen through an essay contest each year.

-The Veritas Scholarship is a $14,000 annual scholarship for four years of undergraduate study at Patrick Henry College.
+The Veritas Scholars Academy Scholarship is a $15,000 annual scholarship for four years of undergraduate study at Patrick Henry College.
 Scholarship will be renewed each year the student is enrolled full-time and maintains a cumulative GPA of at least 3.0.

-* Please note that Veritas Scholarship recipients are eligible for all PHC institutional scholarships and need-based aid, with the exception of the Patrick Henry, Faculty-Awarded, and Leadership Scholarships.
+* Please note that Veritas Scholarship recipients are eligible for PHC institutional scholarships and need-based aid, with the exception of the Patrick Henry, Academic, and Leadership Scholarships.

 Taking online AP® courses through HSLDA Online Academy (from Fall 2014 onward) ensures that every tuition dollar spent at the Academy will be matched with a Patrick Henry College tuition scholarship.